Attention to Warp: Deep Metric Learning for Multivariate Time Series: Experiments

 \emph{Siamese Network (SN).} This network has almost the same architecture as CN, but was trained with contrastive loss.
 Its last FC layer produces a global feature representation rather than a probability distribution of classes.
 Similar to DTW and the proposed approach, SN uses a $k$-NN classifier for classification.

 \textbf{Implementation Details.} The U-Net used in our model consists of an encoder and a decoder that are almost symmetrical, both containing seven convolution layers.
-The feature maps output by the encoder are concatenated with the corresponding layers of the decoder by skip connections.
-Adam~\cite{ADAM15} was used as the optimizer to train the model, and the learning rate was set to 0.0001.
+The feature maps output by the encoder are concatenated with the corresponding layers of the decoder by skip connections. {Further details can be found in the supplementary document\footnote{\url{http://human.ait.kyushu-u.ac.jp/~matsuo/ICDAR2021_Appendix.pdf}}.} Adam~\cite{ADAM15} was used as the optimizer to train the model, and the learning rate was set to 0.0001.
 The batch size was set to 512.
 The margin $\tau$ used in Eqs.~\eqref{e:contrastive_A} and \eqref{e:contrastive_B} was set to one.
 The training was conducted for up to 20 epochs, and the best model was selected based on the performance measured by the validation data.

 \textbf{Results.} The classification results when using Unipen are shown in Table~\ref{t:unipen}.
 In all three subsets, the proposed approach outperformed or at least was comparable to all baselines.
 These results confirm the superiority of our deep model in terms of learnable time warping (compared to DTW) and high discriminative power (compared to SVM, CN, and SN).
 Although the improvement in accuracy is consistent, the range of improvement is not very large.
 This may be due to a large amount of training data and the short length and low dimensionality of the time series, which render this handwriting classification task a relatively easy classification problem.
 This also explains the small difference in accuracy between our models w/ and w/o pre-training.
 In Section~\ref{subs:mcyt}, we apply our model to a more complex verification problem for further evaluation.